 How to Map Network Drive using Group Policy Preference

 In this scenario, Domain Controller is installed on Windows Server 2012 R2 named asaputra-dc1, and a client running Windows 10 is joined to domain asaputra.com.
 A folder in DC is shared to the network with UNC path \\asaputra-dc1\GlobalShared.
-This example shows how you can map this network folder to the domain joined machine.
+This example shows how you can map this shared folder to the domain joined machine.

 Right click on the policy object and select Edit.
 The policy that we’re looking for is under User Configuration > Preferences > Windows Settings > Drive Maps, see picture below for reference.